Six Nations: Scotland's Matt Fagerson out of title-deciding France clash with ankle injury

 By Reuters

-Scotland number eight Matt Fagerson is out of Friday's title-deciding Six Nations meeting with France due to an ankle injury and will be replaced in the starting line-up by Nick Haining.
+Scotland No 8 Matt Fagerson is out of Friday's title-deciding Six Nations meeting with France due to an ankle injury and will be replaced in the starting line-up by Nick Haining.

 Fagerson sustained the injury during training on Wednesday and had remained in the country to have it assessed before returning to club side Glasgow Warriors.